ICE Communication Ltd – General Terms & Conditions of Business

 1.1.1.
 All quotes are based on the Agency’s current costs of production and are valid for 30 days from the date of submission.

 1.1.2.
 Quotes are based on the information provided by the Client, including but not limited to detail on quantities, structure, scope and functionality.
 Any quote may therefore be subject to change should the Client’s requirements change at any time.
-In the event that the Agency agrees to do work which is additional to the work included in the quote, such additional work will be charged at the Agency’s current hourly rate and invoiced separately.
+In the event that the Agency incurs expenses or agrees to do work which is additional to the work included in the quote, this work will be charged at the Agency’s current hourly rate and invoiced separately.

 1.1.3.
-If the contract or hourly price has not been fixed for the term of a contract, our hourly rate of £120ph will apply and photography, stock images, delivery, copywriting and VAT will be charged extra.
+If the contract or hourly price has not been fixed for the term of a contract, an out of contract hourly rate of £120ph will apply and photography, stock images, delivery, copywriting and VAT will be charged extra.

 1.1.4.
 The Agency reserves the right to alter the hourly rate at any time as business needs dictate.